cneralich/tfe-tfc-migration-tool/README.md

 ### 2. Select Desired Functions

 Choose which components you want to migrate and comment out any others in [`migration.py`](migration.py).
+For example, you may choose whether you want to `migrate_all_state` for your Workspaces or `migrate_current_state`, but you should not select both.

 ### 3. Run the Migration Script
 ```